-As at December 31, 2018, the Company identified indicators of impairment in respect of four of its professional services agreements.
-Upon performing undiscounted cash flow models for these assets, the Company identified only two assets that required further review for impairment.

-The Company performed discounted cash flow modelling for these assets and compared the resultant discounted cash flows expected over the life of the assets to the carrying amounts as at December 31, 2018.
-The income approach was used for the quantitative assessment to estimate the fair value of the assets, which requires estimating future cash flows and risk-adjusted discount rates in the Company's discounted cash flow model.
-The overall market outlook and cash flow projections of the reporting unit involves the use of key assumptions, including anesthesia growth rates, discount rates and operating cost growth rates.
-Due to uncertainties in the estimates that are inherent to the Company's industry, actual results could differ significantly from the estimates made.
+The Company identified indicators of impairment in respect of one professional services agreement as at June 30, 2020.
+Upon performing undiscounted cash flow modeling for this asset, the Company identified that it required further review for impairment.
+Consistent with the analysis performed at December 31, 2019, the Company performed discounted cash flow modelling for this asset and compared the resultant discounted cash flows expected over the life of the asset to the carrying amount as at June 30, 2020.
+The income approach was used for the quantitative assessment to estimate the fair value of the asset, which requires estimating future cash flows and a risk-adjusted discount rate in the Company's discounted cash flow model.
+The overall market outlook and cash flow projections of the reporting unit involves the use of key assumptions, including anesthesia growth rates, revenue rates per case, discount rates and operating cost growth rates.
+The impact of the COVID-19 pandemic (see note 15), has been incorporated into the Company's key assumptions and underlying cash flow estimates; however, due to uncertainties in the estimates that are inherent to the Company's industry and uncertainties around the duration and longevity of the pandemic, actual results could differ significantly from the estimates made.
 Many key assumptions in the cash flow projections are interdependent on each other.
 A change in any one or combination of these assumptions could impact the estimated fair value of the reporting unit.
+As a result of this test, no write-down to the intangible asset was required.